hotwax/oms-documentation/everything/sop/access-shopify-pos-app.md

 4. **Select Store:**
    - After successfully entering the authorization code, you will be prompted to select a location.
-   - Choose your Shopify Shop from the list.
+   - Choose your Retail Store from the list.

 5. **Select a Location:**
    - Choose a location from the available options.